Areas We Serve

 Quality Compassionate Reproductive Health Care Personalized to Fit Your Needs

 Abortion is a legal, safe and common medical procedure.
-One-third of women in the United States will have an abortion before age 45.
+The latest estimate, from the Guttmacher Institute, a reproductive health research group, found that 25 percent of people who are able to become pregnant will have an abortion by the end of their childbearing years.
 FPA is committed to providing quality, compassionate reproductive health care services, including abortion up to 24 weeks.

 We offer medically accurate information about the care we provide so you can make a fully informed decision.
 Our medical team is lead by a group of physicians who are Board Certified in Obstetrics and Gynecology and are on staff at Northwestern Memorial Hospital.
 They have dedicated their careers to ensuring access to safe abortion care.